 VICE: How did you end up in the bathhouse business?

 Dennis Holding: I worked in the automotive industry at the time on the racing side, selling parts.
 I was in Indianapolis for the qualifying for the [Indy] 500, and it was raining, so I went out and met somebody.
 We went to a brunch the next day with his friends, and they got talking about how Indy needed a gay bathhouse.
 I looked at the demographics and realized there wasn't one for 100 miles in any direction.
 And that's how it came to be.
 A couple weeks later, I met the principals of the Club Baths chain [which had 42 bathhouses in its prime].
 At that time, six or eight guys would throw in some money, and one guy agreed to go build it, and that's how they were built.
 It was the 70s, so things were going great guns.

 When did you build your next club?

-An opportunity came in Houston because I met some guys who they said they needed a bathhouse.
-I went down and we found a building and property and we bought it and we've been on that property for 40 years.
-We tore the original building down, and we built a $1.8 million (£1.1 million) new structure about 12 years ago.
+An opportunity came in Houston because I met some guys who said they needed a bathhouse.
+I went down, and we found a building and bought it, and we've been on that property for 40 years.
+We tore the original building down, and we built a $1.8 million new structure about 12 years ago.

 Were you visiting the bathhouses a lot back then?